Most physical therapy practice owners think about marketing from their own perspective: “What can I do to get more patients?“.

 Most patients who are seriously considering booking with you will check your Google reviews before they do.
 This is especially true for physiotherapy, it’s a healthcare decision, and people are cautious about who they trust with their physical wellbeing.

-What patients look for in reviews:
+What do patients look for in physiotherapy reviews?

 - Overall star rating : 4.5 or above is the general threshold of trust